-We ensure that residents of the city live in safe and healthy homes.
-Local authorities have statutory duties and powers to deal with conditions in dwellings which affect other -
+We make sure that residents of the city live in safe and healthy homes.
+Local authorities have statutory duties and powers.
+These are to deal with conditions in dwellings which affect other's -

 - members of the public